 LONDON SOUND - THE NAME

-The name London Sound is my established trade mark, registered Business Name, and is Copyright.
+The name London Sound is my established Trade Mark, registered Business Name, and Copyright is claimed.

-I was told about this latest user mid December 2011and have asked them to stop using the name.
+I was told about this recent user mid December 2011 and have asked them to stop using the name.
 I'm sure they will, as continuing to use my name is likely to prove a costly mistake.
 In addition, it can hardly aid their image of credibility or integrity!

-It will be interesting how long it will take.
+It will be interesting to see how long it will take.

 London Sound Consultancy